15 Things to Do Over Memorial Day Weekend in Raleigh, N.C.

 Dedicated at Lake Benson Park in 2013, the Garner Veterans Memorial was designed to honor all veterans, especially those who died during conflict and war.
 The monument features rows of tall, engraved concrete slabs flanking the Walkway of Honor—a brick path engraved with the names of servicemen and servicewomen.
 Smaller, north-facing slabs bear the names of Garner-area residents.
 While there, visitors can also read a historical narrative about the wars and conflicts in which the U.S. has been involved, and a scannable QR code gives access to a audio tour created in 2020.
 The design and build was done by local architect Mon Peng Yueh and artist Thomas Sayre.

-Baseball, peanuts and Cracker Jack are back!
-COVID-19 canceled the entire 2020 season for Carolina Mudcats, but the minor league team—taking to the diamond in Zebulon for more than 30 years now—is finally back in action at Five County Stadium and they'll play six home games in a row from May 25-30.
-See you out there!
+Are you ready to root, root, root for the home team?
+The Carolina Mudcats—taking to the diamond in Zebulon for more than 30 years now—are back in action at Five County Stadium, and they'll play six home games in a row from May 24-29.
+Don't miss out on Friday Night Fireworks!

 The sport of disc golf has surged in popularity in recent years for a variety of reasons, namely the fact that it's a great way to enjoy the outdoors at low (or no) cost.
 More players mean a need for more courses, and the Town of Cary opened a spectacular new course in fall of last year.
 Diavolo at New Hope Disc Golf Course is a 48-acre, 22-hole course designed by locals Jay Pontier and Mike Sink to be challenging enough to host professional-level competition (but also appeal to the masses).

 It's fair to say the early reviews are quite positive—UDisc.com rated the course a 96/100 and named it the world's seventh-best course!